walidbosso/Java_Task_Scheduling/README.md

 # Java_Task_Scheduling

 ## Presentation:
-- Our project introduces a Java-based Distributed Task Scheduling System for parallel data(Image & Matrix) processing.
+- This project introduces a Java-based Distributed Task Scheduling System for parallel data(Image & Matrix) processing.
 - Efficient task scheduling optimizes resource allocation and timeframes.

 ## What does my project do exactly: